Go to top button

 • All other taxes: taxes, fees, levies or charges not covered by any of the previous five categories: support for district heating; local or regional fiscal charges; island compensation; concession fees relating to licences and fees for the occupation of land and public or private property by networks or other devices.

 Spain had been privy to a derogation granted to Spain by the Commission Implementing Decision (EU) 2018/1734 of 14 November 2018.
-This was necessary because national regulation did not allow at that moment for a clear identification of all price components and sub-components. the then network tariffs in the Kingdom of Spain covered a , tework costs, a wide range of taxes, charges and other costs related with renewable energy, capacity allocation and other concepts.
+This was necessary because national regulation did not allow at that moment for a clear identification of all price components and sub-components.
+The then network tariffs in the Kingdom of Spain covered network costs, a wide range of taxes, charges and other costs related with renewable energy, capacity allocation and other concepts.

 When this derogation was granted network costs could be accurately and easily estimated from data provided by suppliers and thus be identified as a separate price component, the same could not be said to the same degree of certainty for thetotality of components and sub-components.
 Therefore, from 2013 onwards "network costs" could be separately reported but the rest of the concepts, taxes (except VAT and the Spanish Special Tax on Electricity) levies, etc., are incorporated into the "Energy and supply" component.
 This was the reason for the derogation that was in appliction until 2018.
 Since then regulation has evolved and has allowed for a more clear information which has in turn helped to correctly identify the differnte compeonents and subcomponents.

-By 2021 this has changed.
 Network costs are currently and specifically set by regulation and the rest of the costs are esaily identifiable.
-Netowrk costs are annually set by the NRA (in 2021 the network costos tariffs were approved - from June onwards - in the Resolución de 18 de marzo de 2021, de la Comisión Nacional de los Mercados y la Competencia, por la que se establecen los valores de los peajes de acceso a las redes de transporte y distribución de electricidad de aplicación a partir del 1 de junio de 2021).
+Netowrk costs are annually set by the NRA (in 2021 the network cost tariffs were first approved as a diferentiated component in the Resolución de 18 de marzo de 2021, de la Comisión Nacional de los Mercados y la Competencia, por la que se establecen los valores de los peajes de acceso a las redes de transporte y distribución de electricidad de aplicación a partir del 1 de junio de 2021).
 One further consideration related to how netowrk costs are set it that the methodolgy for doing so is established in the norm Circular 3/2020, de 15 de enero, de la Comisión Nacional de los Mercados y la Competencia, por la que se establece la metodología para el cálculo de los peajes de transporte y distribución de electricidad.

 From 2021 onwards, prices reported in Spain are sent showing the following components: